-In 2018, SEMI members Applied Materials, Lam Research, TEL, and Intel approached SEMI with the idea to form a new special interest group that would work with to increase the available diverse suppliers within the semiconductor industry.
+In 2018, SEMI members Applied Materials, Lam Research, TEL, and Intel approached SEMI with the idea to form a new special interest group that would work to increase the available diverse suppliers within the semiconductor industry.
 SEMI was supportive and a small group formed with ad-hoc meetings.
 Over time the group increased in size and began developing a common standard to define supplier diversity within the industry and provide best practices.
-MOD has supported panels at multiple SEMICONs over the years (including SEMICON West and SEMICON Japan in 2019).
-The group continues to grow with expanding membership and encourages participation by all.
+MOD has supported panels at multiple SEMICONs as well as other supplier diversity programming.
+A panel at SEMICON West 2022 highlighted what manufacturers are doing to support diverse suppliers and what those suppliers can do to participate in the semiconductor value chain.
+The MOD group continues to grow with expanding membership and encourages participation by all.

 4 Ways to Get Involved!

 Be Bold.
 Take the Lead – don’t wait for someone else

 William Olson - email@example.com